Stormy Daniels Will Fire Lawyer Michael Avenatti If Abuse Allegations Are True

 — HuffPost (@HuffPost) November 15, 2018

-As previously reported by the Inquisitr, Avenatti was released on $50,000 bail after police took him in for stricking an unidentified woman.
+As previously reported by the Inquisitr, Avenatti was released on $50,000 bail after police took him in for striking an unidentified woman.
 He was booked on felony domestic violence charges.
 Following his release, the lawyer quickly stated that the charges had no truth in them.

 “I wish to thank the hard working men and woman of the LAPD for their professionalism they were only doing their jobs in light of the completely bogus allegations against me,” he said in a statement released by his Newport Beach law firm.